Ceropegia linearis subsp. woodii (Schltr.) H. Huber

 Ceropegia woodii (basionym)

-Ceropegia linearis subsp. woodii, also known as Ceropegia woodii, is an evergreen succulent trailing vine that grows up to 4 inches (10 cm) in height and spreads to reach up to 13.1 feet (4 m) in length.
+Ceropegia linearis subsp. woodii, also known as Ceropegia woodii, is an evergreen, succulent, trailing vine that grows up to 4 inches (10 cm) tall.
+The stems can grow up to 13.1 feet (4 m) long.
 Its leaves are heart-shaped, up to 0.8 inches (2 cm) long and about the same in width.
-When exposed to sufficient light they have a deep green color; under insufficient lighting the leaves are pale green.
+When exposed to sufficient light they have a deep green color.
+Under insufficient lighting the leaves are pale green.
 With age it develops a woody caudex at its base.
 The flowers are up to 0.8 inch (2 cm) long, usually appear in late summer to early fall and last up to 6 weeks.